Fluor Corporation (FLR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-31, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Fluor Corporation ("Fluor" or the "Company") (NYSE: FLR) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, Nov.
+6, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Fluor Corporation ("Fluor" or the "Company") (NYSE: FLR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FLUOR CORPORATION (FLR), CLICK HERE BEFORE NOVEMBER 14, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?